Welcome to the CESA #11 Head Start and Early Head Start website!

 This 18-minute documentary film explores the lives of Head Start children, parents, teachers, and alumni working to envision and create a better world for all Americans.
 Watch the film and you’ll get to know Head Start families throughout the country and see first-hand how the program has given more than 33 million Americans a head start on their education.

-The regular Policy Council Executive meeting will be held via teleconference on Thursday, January 30 at 5 pm.
-Agenda
+The regular Policy Council Executive meeting will be held via Zoom conference on Thursday, June 25 at 3:00 pm. please note time change!

 Non Discrimination Policy Statement: